 Early Start Permission Received for Rock Tech's first Lithium Converter in Germany

 From 2025, the Guben Converter is expected to produce around 24,000 tonnes of battery-grade lithium hydroxide.
 For this purpose, Rock Tech recently received approval from the responsible Brandenburg State Office for the Environment for an early start related to the first tranche of permits.
-Rock Tech plans to start initial work on the project, with an estimated cost of 650 million euros, on its own property on the industrial park in Guben in the upcoming weeks.
+Rock Tech plans to start initial work on the project, with an estimated cost of USD 683 million1 , on its own property on the industrial park in Guben in the upcoming weeks.

 Rock Tech applied for the first partial permit and approval for early start in February 2022.
 In the course of the application procedure, which involved public participation, no objections were received under approval regulations.
 Rock Tech considers this to be a positive indication of support for the construction of the Guben Converter and at the same time appreciates the efficient and transparent cooperation with the authorities.